qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    Distance from point

 Before adding the new point, you have to exit the construction mode, just click :kbd:`c`.
-Now you can click in the canvas and the point will be placed at the provided distance entered:
+Now you can click on the canvas and the point will be placed at the distance entered:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_distance_point_final.png
    :align: center